Don't Let Go (2019 film): Plot

 While investigating, Jack is fatally wounded in a drive-by shooting.
-As he is dying, Ashley calls him and he orders her to call the police to arrest her father for drug possession, and tells her to call his partner Bobby if she thinks she is in danger.
+As he is dying, Ashley calls him, and he orders her to call the police to arrest her father for drug possession and tells her to call his partner Bobby if she thinks she is in danger.
 Jack hopes that these actions will prevent Ashley's murder; instead, only the date and specific details of the triple homicide change.
 Ashley altering the past also changes Jack's own past actions, meaning that he is not shot and is unharmed.
 When he realizes that Ashley's murder now occurred a day earlier, the day that Ashley is currently in, Jack tells Ashley the truth about their phone calls and her fate.
 He begs her to leave town to survive, and she agrees.

 Jack meets with Howard and Bobby, who reveal that "Georgie" is not a person, but a group of crooked cops.
 Howard and Bobby have been helping internal affairs track down this conspiracy within the department.
 They take Jack to a discreet location to discuss the investigation.
 Bobby suddenly shoots Howard dead, revealing that he is a member of the Georgie conspiracy.
 He was tasked with eliminating Garret after Garret refused to assist them with a major drug deal.
 Bobby killed the family and framed Garret.

 Meanwhile, in the past, Ashley has called Bobby for a ride home, planning to have him protect her family.
 However, when they arrive, Bobby shoots Garret and Ashley's mother dead.
 Ashley flees.
 In the present, Bobby, assuming that all Jack's evidence must come from an informant, demands to know who Jack's witness is.
 Jack then receives a call from Ashley which he answers, holding up the phone for Bobby to hear.
 He urges Ashley to save herself, which will save him.
 Bobby prepares to shoot Jack.
-In the past, Ashley leads the pursuing Bobby to Jack's house.
-After briefly communicating with his future self in silence, the past version of Jack comes out and sees his blood-covered partner preparing to shoot Ashley.
+In the past, Ashley leads the pursuing Bobby to Jack's home.
+He comes out and sees his blood-covered partner preparing to shoot Ashley.
 Jack shoots Bobby, erasing the future where Bobby holds Jack at gunpoint.
 Jack comforts a tearful Ashley.